 Matt completed his Bachelor of Architecture in 1994 and became a registered architect in 1995.
 He is a senior architect at Maxa, running projects from design concept right through to completion, and working directly with clients through each project.
 Matt has high-level passive solar design knowledge alongside his extensive architecture skills.
 Prior to joining Maxa, Matt worked on a range of projects from small house extensions to large multi-use developments, hotels, and apartment buildings for some of Australia and Asia’s largest architecture firms.
 He spent two years with Australian Volunteers Abroad in Nanjing, China, teaching energy efficiency and architecture, and is a permaculture enthusiast.

-Holly is a trained building designer with a Bachelor in Environmental Studies.
+Holly is a trained building designer and a certified passive house designer with a Bachelor in Environmental Studies.
 Since moving from her home-town in the north of England, and joining Maxa Design, Holly now assists the design team with project detailing and documentation – making sure each project has the high-level polish it needs to ensure a smooth build process and a quality finish.
 Holly is instrumental in researching new products, systems and materials for the practice; her recent upskilling, for example, has cemented her place as “office guru” in blackwater treatment facilities!